spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/02-Day/02-Day-LessonPlan.md

   ![Data Cache](Images/data-cache.png)

   ![Offline](Images/offline.png)

+* Ask the class the following question(s) and call on students for the corresponding answer(s):

+  * ☝️ @TODO

+  * 🙋 @TODO

 ### 11. Instructor Do: Review Caching and Fetching Files (5 mins)

+* Use the prompts and talking points below to review the following key point(s):

+  * @TODO

 * Open [03-Stu_Caching-Fetching-Files/Solved/Gallery-App-Caching](../../../../01-Class-Content/18-pwa/Activities/03-Stu_Caching-Fetching-Files/Solved/Gallery-App-Caching) and launch your app.

 * Ask for a volunteer to step you through the code, starting with `install` then moving on to `activate` and `fetch`.

-* There is a lot of code here, reiterate that it is ok if they don't completely understand every line, fluency will come with practice.

-* After stepping through the code take any questions before moving on.
+* Ask the class the following question(s) and call on students for the corresponding answer(s):

+  * ☝️ @TODO

+  * 🙋 @TODO

+@TODO this demo, activity and review may be deleted per time
-### 12. Instructor Do: Intstalling Your App (5 mins) (HIGH)
+### .
+Instructor Do: Intstalling Your App (5 mins)

+* Use the prompts and talking points below to demonstrate the following key point(s):

+  * @TODO

+* Navigate to [the deployed Image application(@TODO) and demonstrate the following functionality:

+  @TODO

   * When a Progressive Web App is installed, it looks and behaves like all of the other installed apps.

-* It runs in an app without an address bar or other browser UI and nd like all other installed apps, it's a top level app in the task switcher.
+  * It runs in an app without an address bar or other browser UI and like all other installed apps, it's a top level app in the task switcher.

 * Demonstrate how to install the Gallery App on desktop for the students.